RicardoGabriel/EPPE_TermProject/README.md

 # EPPE Term Project - Synth Package
 Term Project for the Effective Programming Practices for Economists course at University of Bonn

+The deliverables of this project besides all the coding are the research_paper.pdf and the project_documentation.pdf.

+All remaining errors are exclusively my own.

 ## Disclosure
 This package was first created by @gnazareths (https://github.com/gnazareths/synth) and I will try to improve it and utilize it for my term paper in EPPE (University of Bonn) by March 7th, 2019.

-Firstly, I will try to face current limitation number 2 by implementing a change in the code which will transform an excel file in a panda dataframe using the method read_excel() find in https://pythonspot.com/read-excel-with-pandas/
+Firstly, I will try to face current limitation number 2 by implementing a change in the code which will transform an excel file in a panda dataframe using the method read_excel() find in https://pythonspot.com/read-excel-with-pandas/.

 Secondly, I will provide a minimum working example with a real dataset for 32 OECD countries.
 I will provide a computation of a synthetic control group for Japan by trying to mimic its real per capita gdp series using its real per capita gdp as predictor.